pawel-kow/RPP-architecture/README.md

 This repository contains the initial draft of the RPP (RESTful Provisioning Protocol) architecture.
 The aim of this project is to leverage REST architectural principles and JSON data-interchange formats to enhance the existing Extensible Provisioning Protocol (EPP).

 ## Overview
 The [Architecture.adoc](./Architecture.adoc) file outlines the core components, design considerations, and requirements for RPP.

 Key sections include:

-## Document outline:
 * **Introduction:** Background on EPP and the motivation for RPP.
 * **Terminology:** Definitions of key terms used in the document.
 * **Requirements:** Essential and desirable features of RPP.